imbennji/HaVaCentralTowny/docs/wiki.md

 Stay informed by reviewing each release changelog.
 Upcoming milestones include:

-* Extended nation mechanics including alliances, capitals, and global taxation.
+* Nation quality-of-life improvements such as map overlays, scoreboards, and additional administrative tooling.
 * Enhanced map visualisation with web-based claim viewers.
 * Optional war events with configurable siege rules and victory conditions.
 * API extensions exposing more resident and town data for third-party integrations.